amcc1996/symbeam/README.md

 new_beam.add_support(L, 'roller')
 new_beam.add_support(3*L/4, 'hinge')
 ```
-The types of support availbe in `symbeam` are
+The types of support availbe in SymBeam are
 * `roller` : a roller, fixed in transverse direction and allows rotations in the bending plane
 * `pin` : a pinned support, fixed in the axial and transverse directions and allows rotations in the bending plane
 * `fixed` : a fixed/clamped support, all degrees of freedom are constrained (no displacements and no rotation)